allenmr/communicatehealth.github.io/_content/outline.md

 Accessible solution: avoid text in graphics (make everything real html text)

+**Talking Points**

+  * (not accessibility) Also helps with font rendering/anti-aliasing
+  * Easier to change later (no need to find the old PSD file and update the graphic, just go into the text and make a quick update) With Google Fonts and Typekit there are thousands of fonts to choose from

 ---

 Challenge:  Often use screen magnifiers, smaller field of vision

 Accessible solution: Consider proximity of related elements.
 Good reason to vertically align form elements and put each element on one line

+**Talking Points**

+  * Talk about aligned form elements (cancel button, etc)

 ## Motor